-DSC 19: Western Political Philosophy - II (NEPS 129)
+PSMA 401 Western Political Philosophy -II

-This course aims to expose the students to the manner in which normative questions on politics have been posed and examine their implications for larger questions surrounding our collective existence.
-By introducing the philosophers from different traditions students will be able to answerfew fundamental political questions: Why do we live in political communities?
+This course aims to expose the students to how normative questions on politics have been posed and examine their implications for more significant questions surrounding our collective existence.
+By introducing philosophers from different traditions, students will be able to answer fundamental political questions: Why do we live in political communities?
 How ought we to live together?
 What is the 'best' form of government?
-How do values and institutions relate to oneanother?
+How do values and institutions relate to one another?